Complaints & Disciplinary Procedures

 2.3.1 Complaints may be made against a member by the Institute, another member, a third party.

-2.3.2 Any complaint made against a member must be made in writing under confidential cover and addressed to the National President of the AHRI.
-Complainants shall set out the circumstances forming the basis of the complaint, including the relationship if any between the complainant and the member concerned.
+2.3.2 Any complaint made against a member must be made in writing under confidential cover and addressed to the General Manager, Member & Digital Strategy.
+Complainants shall set out the circumstances forming the basis of the complaint, including the relationship if any between the complainant and the member concerned, as well as any additional information or written artefacts to support their complaint.

-2.3.3 The National President will consult with the complainant and bring the matter to the attention of other parties, in particular the relevant State President of AHRI, to establish whether a prima facie case has been made.
-If it is determined by the relevant State President, in consultation with the National President, that a prima facie case has been made, the National President shall then formally notify in writing the member concerned.
+2.3.3 The responsible AHRI executive will consult with the complainant and bring the matter to the attention of other parties, in particular the relevant State President of AHRI, and if deemed appropriate, the member concerned, to establish whether a prima facie case has been made.
+If it is determined by responsible AHRI executive, that a prima facie case has been made, the responsible AHRI executive shall then formally notify, in writing, the member concerned within 15 business days.

-2.3.4 If it is determined that a prima facie case has not been made, then the National President will advise the complainant and at his/her discretion the member concerned, in writing.
-The complainant may challenge the decision in writing to the National President.
-This appeal process will consist solely of the consideration of the information already submitted to the National President, the advice and written representations from the complainant and the member concerned.
-The appeal will be referred to the Disciplinary Panel for consideration.
-The Disciplinary Panel’s decision shall be final and binding and there shall be no obligation to give written reasons for the decision.
+2.3.4 If it is determined that a prima facie case has not been made, then the responsible AHRI executive will advise the complainant and at his/her discretion the member concerned, in writing within 5 days.
+The complainant may challenge the decision in writing to the responsible AHRI executive and the appeal will be referred to the Disciplinary Panel for consideration.
+This appeal process will consist solely of the consideration of the information already submitted to the responsible AHRI executive, the advice and written representations from the complainant and the member concerned.
+The appeal will be referred to the Professional Standards Committee for consideration.
+The Professional Standards Committee’s decision shall be final and binding and there shall be no obligation to give written reasons for the decision.

-2.3.5 If the State President decides in the first instance, or the Disciplinary Panel on preliminary appeal considers a prima facie case has been made, the National President shall then notify in writing the member concerned of the complaint and shall request the member’s response within 28 days of the date of sending out of the notification.
-Upon receipt of the response or at the end of the period, whichever is earlier, the National President shall refer the complaint and the member’s response, if any, to the Chair of the Disciplinary Panel.
-The National President shall then instruct the Chair to convene, as soon as reasonably practicable, a meeting of a Disciplinary Panel.
+2.3.5 If the responsible AHRI executive decides in the first instance, or the Professional Standards Committee, on preliminary appeal, considers a prima facie case has been made, the responsible AHRI executive shall then notify in writing the member concerned of the complaint and shall request the member’s response within 28 days of the date of sending out of the notification.
+Upon receipt of the response or at the end of the period, whichever is earlier, the responsible AHRI executive shall refer the complaint and the member’s response, if any, to the Chair of the Professional Standards Committee.
+The Chair will convene, as soon as reasonably practicable, a meeting of the Disciplinary Panel.

 2.4 Disciplinary Panel